lookthis664/Wifi-sniffer-for-raspberry-pico-h/README.md

 ## **Features**
-- [x] Get links from a username
-- [X] Automated metadata harvesting from a generated link
-- [X] Reactive to command
+- [x] Have all the nearby Wi-Fi networks
+- [X] Know if the Wi-Fi networks are public or private
+- [X] Get the dBm of the Wi-Fi networks
+- [X] Get the channels of the Wi-Fi networks

 ## **_Requirements_**
 ```